Current Recycled Water Users

 EBMUD currently provides recycled water to numerous sites for irrigation, commercial and industrial uses.

 EBMUD expanded its industrial recycled water program by constructing the Richmond Advanced Recycled Expansion (RARE) Water Project at the Chevron Richmond Refinery.
 The RARE Water Project can produce 3.5 mgd of recycled water and became operational in July 2010.
 RARE provides advanced treatment for secondary effluent piped from the West County Wastewater District.
 Facilities include microfiltration and reverse osmosis systems, storage tanks (up to 2-million gallons), and a variety of pumps, pipes and ancillary equipment.
 Chevron uses the recycled water in its boilers to generate steam to operate facilities and equipment used to manufacture gasoline, jet fuel, diesel and lubricants.
 Only extremely high-purity water can be used in the manufacturing process.
-Chevron used 2.8 mgd of recycled water produced by the RARE Water Project in FY13.
+Chevron used almost 3.3 mgd of recycled water produced by the RARE Water Project in 2013.

 Since the 1970s, EBMUD has maximized water recycling at its own Wastewater Treatment Plant (WWTP) for various uses, including cooling water, equipment wash down, mixing chemicals, and landscape irrigation.
-About 2.5 mgd were recycled at our WWTP in FY13.
+About 2.3 mgd were recycled at our WWTP in 2013.
 Approximately 1.7 mgd of non-potable water is reused at EBMUD drinking water filter plants.
 EBMUD's Administration Building was retrofitted in 2008 to use recycled water for toilet flushing on the 2nd floor, to irrigate street trees and street-level planter boxes, and to fill the sidewalk cleaning machines.